 The Concordia Institute of Aerospace Design and Innovation (CIADI), founded in 2001, was conceived to promote awareness and provide leading edge know-how among engineering students engaged in aerospace design and innovation.
 In order to enhance and complement the education of undergraduate students, the Institute conducts collaborative industry-driven design and research projects of 500 to 1000 hours per year.

-CIADI students are selected from among the top undergraduate students in ENCS and are supervised by aerospace industry engineers as well as Concordia professors.
+CIADI students are selected from among the top undergraduate students at the Gina Cody School of Engineering and Computer Science and are supervised by aerospace industry engineers as well as Concordia professors.
 Through internship programs, organised visits, tours and special training courses the unit provides an introduction of the aerospace industry to the students and the students to the aerospace industry, thus helping graduating students to find employment and industry to find well qualified recruits.
 To learn more, please visit the CIADI website or contact the CIADI team.

 Space Concordia is a team of Concordia University engineering students who want to learn the techniques and processes of astronautical engineering.
 If you don't know how Space Concordia works or you are looking for information about the Society, the Spacecraft Division and the Rocketry Division, please visit Space Concordia's About page.
 If you are interesting in joining Space Concordia, please email email@example.com.